keithalewis/math/uf.md

 incorporating the trading strategy and cash flows involved when applying the CVA formula.

+## Model Risk

+The two fundamental problems of risk management are that there is no clear definition of risk and it is impossible to manage something that is not defined.
+The term _model risk_ is doubly unclear.

+One universal property is that when a new model is introduced there is always a P&amp;L hit.
+Trades undervalued by the old model were executed by counterparties who recognized that and trades overvalued by the old model found no takers.

+In lieu of a proper theory of risk management the best that can be accomplished is to make implicit assumptions explicit and provide multiple models and more efficient reporting tools to allow risk managers to quickly and easily assess the effects of the assumptions they make.

+Capturing every holding and transaction in a database turns historical reporting into a well understood technology problem.
+When decorated with appropriate partitions for dimensions and measures, risk managers can use off-the-shelf tools to create dynamic reports allowing them to summarize data and drill down to individual holdings and trades to their heart's content.
+It is no longer necessary to have technologists spend time developing custom reports.

+Models can be used to generate scenarios for future cash flows and prices.
+Trading strategies use these to determine possible future holdings and transactions.
+The same queries designed for historical reporting can be reused to give a probability distribution for any values of interest.

+The future of risk management is to use Monte Carlo methods to generate scenarios given a model and trading strategy.
+Existing models can be leveraged to do this.
+Off-the-shelf tools can already report mean, standard deviation, and quantiles for probability distributions.
+The only hurdle is computing power, but we have Moore's Law on our side.
+Any software built for this today does not need to be rewritten in the future.

 ## Remarks

 Trades often involve the exchange of more than two holdings, for example a fee or commission to a broker or market maker that enabled the trade.
 These are accommodated by including the associated transactions as trades with the third parties involved.
 Perhaps these should be called the molecules of finance.

 The financial world is still waiting for its Werner Heisenberg.
 The price of a trade after it has been executed is a number: the amount the buyer gave to the seller divided by the amount the seller gave to the buyer.
 The price prior to completing a trade is more nebulous.
 The difference between a price quoted prior to a trade and the realized price after settlement is lumped into the term _slippage_.